p4lang/p4factory/apps/int/README.md

   * sudo ./install_driver.sh
   * Ensure that the driver has been installed successfully using one of the following checks
     * lsmod | grep vxlan - this should list vxlan as one of the loaded modules
-    * dmesg | grep
+    * dmesg | grep "VXLAN-GPE"
-      * If the driver was installed successfully, this should list the following message: "[VXLAN-GPE] Loading VXLAN-GPE driver"
+      * This should list the following message: "[VXLAN-GPE] Loading VXLAN-GPE driver"

 Running the reference app
 =========================